juxor/afaq/markdown/secH2.md

 simply that of selecting which boss tells them what to do.

-So the anarchist federation does not reject the need of "leadership" in the sense of giving a led, of arguing its ideas and trying to win people to them.
+So the anarchist federation does not reject the need of "leadership" in the sense of giving a lead, of arguing its ideas and trying to win people to them.
 It does reject the idea that "leadership" should become separated from the mass of the people.
 Simply put, no party, no group of leaders have all the answers and so the active participation of all is required for a successful